Call for Proposals for SMA Large-Scale Science Projects

 Proposals are submitted through the My Projects page under each individual PI's SMA Project Account.

-The proposal should not exceed seven pages, comprising up to four pages of scientific and technical justification, a one-page management plan, and up to two pages of figures, tables and references.
-In addition, details of the observing plan and schedule should be included as an addendum to the proposal.
+The proposal should not exceed seven pages, comprising up to four pages of scientific and technical justification, up to two pages of figures, tables

 - Further develop the scientific justification in the context of the current state-of-the-art and any on-going programmes in the field and explain the legacy science value to the community.